 FC Buffalo is here to bring all of those generations together under one banner.

-Operating as members of the National Premier Soccer League, FC Buffalo formed in 2009 and began play in the 2010 season under the guidance of Jim Hesch, a former Buffalo Blizzard player and head coach at Canisius College.
+Operating as members of the National Premier Soccer League, FC Buffalo formed in 2009 and began play in the 2010 season under the guidance of head coach Jim Hesch, a former Buffalo Blizzard player and head coach at Canisius College.

 In 2011, the club hired long-time Medaille boss Dan Krzyzanowicz, who coached the club for two seasons.
-While the team struggling to find its footing in the league table, the Blitzers turned out three professionals from its ranks: Krystian Witkowski was drafted in the 2012 MLS Supplemental Draft by the Philadelphia Union, Kendell McFayden signed a multi-year deal with the Rochester Rhinos and Mike Reidy was selected in the 2013 MLS Supplemental Draft by Sporting KC.
+While the team struggled to find its footing in the league table, the Blitzers turned out three professionals from its ranks: Krystian Witkowski was drafted in the 2012 MLS Supplemental Draft by the Philadelphia Union, Kendell McFayden signed a multi-year deal with the Rochester Rhinos and Mike Reidy was selected in the 2013 MLS Supplemental Draft by Sporting KC.

 The first team’s most notable win is the 2011 Lord Bedlington Cup, set up by Rich Products in Buffalo.
 The Bedlington Terriers of England’s Northern League flew across the pond to face the Blitzers in front of a crowd of more than 3,700 at Robert E. Rich All-High Stadium.
 In a regionally-televised event, FC Buffalo trumped the Terriers, 5-1.
 The BBC eventually released a documentary on the team’s visit.
 The team also has a notable loss on its record, losing on the road to the Brooklyn Italians in a qualifying match for the 2011 Lamar Hunt US Open Cup by a score of 1-0.

-For our city,
+For our city